-With support from one our key outreach partners, John Lyon's Charity, and in collaboration with Ealing Music Service, we worked with over 1200 school children in Ealing in a significantly expanded programme of workshops across primary, secondary and special needs settings.
+With support from one of our key outreach partners, John Lyon's Charity, and in collaboration with Ealing Music Service, we worked with approximately 1000 school children in Ealing across primary, secondary and special needs settings.
 The projects included our intensive MOZART 250 Discovery programme, through which primary school children learn about Mozart and the eighteenth century and compose and perform their own musical works, a series of 'Introduction to Opera' workshops in Secondary schools with singers who have worked with the company, as well as SEN and further primary school workshops with our singers, players, animateurs and composers.
-The feedback was overwhelmingly positive, and as a result Ealing Council commissioned an extended series of special needs workshops for ARP schools for the following academic year (2022-23).
+We also received funding to take our quartet to a local secondary school, offering children a close-up opportunity to experience world-class playing with leading artists in their field, to hear about the music and instruments, ask questions, and perform with the artists in their own ensemble.
+The feedback was overwhelmingly positive, and we have since received confirmation of funding to replicate our Ealing outreach work in Harrow, which will effectively double our reach next season.